-Water is a vital part of life and it deserves to be used properly by every single living being on planet.
+Water is a vital part of life and it deserves to be used properly by every single living being on the planet.

 Basically, natural-based solutions help the management of water availability and improve quality by some simple techniques, such as restoring grasslands and reconnecting rivers to floodplains.
 They are not certain solutions for the critical level of water sourced issues but, at least, they can provide innovative and cost-effective options for the first steps.
 Apart from that, it also plays a significant role in some other sustainable development goals which are concentrated on poverty, hunger, good health, clean energy, industry, innovation, sustainable cities and communities, responsible consumption and production and life below water.